 - Your child will have been identified by the class teacher/SENDCo (or you will have raised your concerns) as needing more specialist input instead of or in addition to quality first teaching and intervention groups. - You will be asked to come to a meeting to discuss your child's progress and help plan possible ways forward. - You may be asked to give your permission for the school to refer your child to a specialist professional e.g. a Speech and Language Therapist or Educational Psychologist.
-This will help the school and yourself to understand your child's particular needs better and to be able to support them better in school. - The specialist professional will work with your child to understand their needs and make recommendations, which may include: Making changes to the way your child is supported in class e.g. some individual support or changing some aspects of teaching to support them better; Support to set better targets which will include their specific expertise; A group run by school staff under the guidance of the outside professional e.g. a social skills group - 4) Specified Individual support for your child in school provided via an Education, Health and Care Plan (EHCP).
+This will help the school and yourself to understand your child's particular needs better and to be able to support them better in school. - The specialist professional will work with your child to understand their needs and make recommendations, which may include: Making changes to the way your child is supported in class e.g. some individual support or changing some aspects of teaching to support them better; Support to set better targets which will include their specific expertise; A group run by school staff under the guidance of the outside professional e.g. a social skills group - 4) Specified Individual support for your child in school may be provided via SEND Intervention Funding (SENIF) or an Education, Health and Care Plan (EHCP).
 This type of support is available for children with significant special needs whose learning requirements are severe, complex and lifelong and who need more than 20 hours of support in school.
 Usually your child will also need specialist support in school from a professional outside the school.

 - The school (or you) can request that the Local Authority carry out a statutory assessment of your child's needs.
-This is a legal process which sets out the amount of support that will be provided for your child. - After the school has sent in the request to the Local Authority (with a lot of information about your child, including some from you), they will decide whether they think your child's needs (as described in the paperwork provided), are severe and complex enough to warrant 20 hours of support in school to make good progress.
-If this is the case they will write an EHC Plan.
-If they do not think your child needs this, they will ask the school to continue with 'SEND Support' - The EHC Plan will outline the number of hours of individual/small group support your child will receive from the LA and how the support should be used and what strategies must be put in place.
-It will also have long and short term goals for your child. - The additional adult may be used to support your child with whole class learning, to run individual programmes or to run small groups that include your child.
+This is a legal process which sets out the amount of support that will be provided for your child.
+This is a legal process which sets out his amount of support that will be provided for your child.
+This is a very detailed assessment based on views and assessments of parents/carers, the school and a range of professionals. - After the school has sent in the request to the Local Authority (with a lot of information about your child, including some from you), they will decide whether they think your child's needs (as described in the paperwork provided), are severe and complex enough to warrant 20 hours of support in school to make good progress. - If an EHC Plan has been applied for then they will write an EHC Plan.
+If they do not think your child needs this, they will ask the school to continue with 'SEND Support' - An EHC Plan/SENIF fund application will outline the number of hours of individual/small group support your child will receive from the LA.
+An EHCP will indicate how the support should be used and what strategies must be put in place.
+It will also have long and short term goals for your child.